JakariaMods/SE2VR/README.md

 https://www.youtube.com/watch?v=CkOQraQ0wsI

 Known issues/limitations:
-* Render is limited to 30fps per eye, this is because render commands are submitted at 60hz (RenderCommandBuffer.Commit is in main thread)
+* Render is limited to 30fps per eye, this is because render commands are submitted at 60hz
+* Oculus Quest headset is warped.
+I don't know, please help me fix it if you have a headset.

 # Running/Installation:

-**1.** Extract the .zip file to a folder (it doesn't matter where) or compile the project yourself (see further below)
+This project is too early in development for a pre-compiled build.

+**1.** Run SetupRepository.bat to create a symlink to the SE2 DLLs

+**2.** Open the solution and compile SE2VR in Debug or Release configuration (or run "dotnet build SE2VR.sln" in command prompt)

 <img width="774" height="355" alt="image" src="https://github.com/user-attachments/assets/c0a0ab34-2143-4103-901e-e3388262cd73" />

-**2.** Add the following launch argument to Space Engineers 2 with the correct path
+**3.** Add the following launch argument to Space Engineers 2 with the correct path

 -plugins:"C:/Path/To/SE2VR.dll"

 <img width="1041" height="353" alt="image" src="https://github.com/user-attachments/assets/da3382ef-a9d2-4474-88bd-0c372b3cd2e8" />

-**3.** Launch Space Engineers 2.
+**4.** Launch Space Engineers 2.
 Steam VR will open automatically

 **Please note that this plugin does not auto-update, and is likely to break between updates.**

+# Supported Headsets

+* HTC Vive

+* Everything else is untested, please submit pull requests with fixes if it does not work with your headset

 # Supported controllers